Bonito, Mato Grosso do Sul: Tour agencies

-Many tour agencies exist in Bonito, although increasingly they are being located in the hotels and pousadas (small hotels) in the town.
-It is best to ask about tour agencies when you book your accommodation.
+There are many tour agencies in Bonito.
+They can be found in the town's hotels and pousadas (small hotels).
+It is recommended to consult tour agencies when looking for accommodation in the area.

 Hospitality

 Bonito has a full range of hotels and pousadas (small hotels), from expensive five-star resorts to backpacker-budget accommodations.
 In the holiday season (July and December to March), accommodation can be very hard to find and prices also rise accordingly.
 English is spoken at the more expensive hotels and resorts, but very few of the lower-priced hotels have competent English speakers.

 Transportation

 The most common way to reach Bonito is through Campo Grande International Airport, which is located in the capital of Mato Grosso do Sul state; this airport provides links to and from all the major cities in Brazil.
 From Campo Grande International Airport there is the option of either taking an air-taxi or going to the city by land.